-Does my company have to pay full franchise taxes, even if it was incorporated at the end of the year?
+Does my startup have to pay full franchise taxes, even if it was incorporated at the end of the year?

 The same is generally true for California franchise tax.
-However, newly qualified C corporations subject only to California’s minimum franchise tax are exempted from the franchise tax in their first taxable year, pursuant to Section 23153(f)(1) of the California Revenue and Taxation Code.
-Note that if your company starts doing business in California, it is subject to taxation in California even if it has not yet qualified to do business in California.
+However, newly qualified C corporations are exempted from paying California’s minimum franchise tax during their first taxable year, pursuant to Section 23153(f)(1) of the California Revenue and Taxation Code.
+Corporations that qualify for this exemption still have to pay franchise tax based on their California income.
+Note that if your company starts doing business in California, it is subject to taxation in California regardless of whether it has qualified to do business in California.